Sheaves and symplectic geometry of cotangent bundles: Local cut-off - special case

-In order to use Propositions~\ref{prop:cut-off1} and~\ref{prop:cut-off2} we need a knowledge of the microsupport of $F$ over $V$.
-If we only have a bound $\SSi(F|_U) \subset U \times \gamma^{\circ a}$ for some small open subset $U$ of $V$, we first try to replace $F$ by $F_Z$, for a subset $Z \subset U$ such that $\ol Z \subset U$; this $F_Z$ can then be extended by $0$ without increasing its microsupport.
-However, near the boundary of $Z$, we loose the control of $\SSi(F)$, because we only have a general bound $\SSi(F_Z) \subset \SSi(F)+\SSi(\cor_Z)$ (under suitable hypotheses).
-In fact, it is possible to find $Z, W \subset U$ such that $F_Z$ and $W$ satisfies~\eqref{eq:hypSSF-split-ponct}.
+In this section we want to give local versions of Propositions~\ref{prop:cut-off1} and~\ref{prop:cut-off_split}.
+For example the conclusion $P_\gamma(F) \simeq F$ requires a bound for $\SSi(F)$ on $V$; in the same way the hypothesis~\eqref{eq:hypSSF-split-ponct} requires a knowledge of $\SSi(F)$ on some unbounded set.
+Here we only assume that we know $\SSi(F)$ over some open subset $U$ of $V$ and we will give results similar to the conclusions of the mentioned propositions over some smaller open subset $W \subset U$.

+In fact we will apply Propositions~\ref{prop:cut-off1} and~\ref{prop:cut-off_split} to a sheaf $F_Z$ for some locally closed subset $Z \subset U$ such that $\ol Z \subset U$ ($F_Z$ is considered as a sheaf on $V$ by extension by $0$).
+Then $\SSi(F_Z)$ coincides with $\SSi(F)$ over $\Int(Z)$ and is empty over $V\setminus\ol{Z}$.
+However, over $\ol Z \setminus \Int(Z)$, we only have the bound $\SSi(F_Z) \subset \SSi(F) \hplus \SSi(\cor_Z)$.
+We check in this section that we can choose $Z$ so that $F_Z$ satisfies the hypotheses of Propositions~\ref{prop:cut-off1} and~\ref{prop:cut-off_split}.
 This is done in~\cite[Prop.
 6.1.4]{KS90} for a convex cone $\gamma$.
 In Proposition~\ref{prop:cut-off_split_local2} we will generalize this result to a more general cone, using Theorem~\ref{thm:GKS} to reduce the situation to the case of a convex cone.
 Since we can as well reduce to a very special cone, we only explain a particular case of~\cite[Prop.
 6.1.4]{KS90} (the proof is not different from that of~\cite{KS90} but the exposition is easier).
-This is Proposition~\ref{prop:cut-off_split_local0} below.
-We first introduce some notations.

 We write $V = V' \times \R$, where $V'=\R^{n-1}$.
 We take coordinates $x=(x',x_n)$ on $V$ and we endow $V'$ and $V$ with the natural Euclidean structure.
 For $c>0$ we let $\gamma_c \subset V$ be the cone